 Much of my work has focused on the ways in which Jewish, Christian, and Islamic cultures constitute themselves by interrelating with or thinking about each other.
 My first book, Communities of Violence: Persecution of Minorities in the Middle Ages, studied social interaction between the three groups within the context of Spain and France in order to understand the role of violence in shaping the possibilities for coexistence.
 In more recent projects I have taken a less social and more hermeneutical approach, exploring the work that "Judaism," "Christianity," and "Islam" do as figures in each other's thought about the nature of language and the world.
 One product of that approach, focused on art history, was (jointly with Herb Kessler) Judaism and Christian Art: Aesthetic Anxieties from the Catacombs to Colonialism (2011).
 In Anti-Judaism: The Western Tradition (2013), I attempted to apply the methodology to a very longue durée, studying the work done by pagan, Christian, Muslim, and secular thinking about Jews and Judaism in the history of ideas.
 Most recently, in Neighboring Faiths: Christianity, Islam, and Judaism Medieval and Modern, I've tried to bring the social into conversation with the hermeneutic, in order to show how, in multireligious societies (my focus is on Spain), lived experiences of interreligious contact interact with conceptual categories and habits of thought, and how this interaction shapes how adherents of all three religions perceive themselves and each other.

 Communities of Violence: Persecution of Minorities in the Middle Ages.
-Princeton University Press (1996).
-Paperback edition, February, 1998.
-Spanish translation: Comunidades de Violencia: Persecución de minorías en la edad media, Peninsula Editorial (2001); French translation: Violence et minorités au Moyen Age, Presses Universitaires de France (2001).
+Princton, NJ: Princeton University Press, 1996; paperback edition, 1998.
+Spanish translation: Comunidades de Violencia: Persecución de minorías en la edad media.
+Peninsula Editorial, 2001; French translation: Violence et minorités au Moyen Age.
+Paris: Presses Universitaires de France, 2001.

-Judaism and Christian Art: Aesthetic Anxieties from the Catacombs to Colonialism (with Herbert Kessler), University of Pennsylvania Press (2011).
+Judaism and Christian Art: Aesthetic Anxieties from the Catacombs to Colonialism.
+Coedited with Herbert Kessler.
+Philadelphia: University of Pennsylvania Press, 2011.

-Race and Blood in Spain and Colonial Latin America (with Maria Elena Martinez and Max Hering Torres), (LIT-Verlag, November 2012).
+Race and Blood in Spain and Colonial Latin America.
+Coedited with María Elena Martínez and Max Hering Torres.
+LIT-Verlag, 2012.

-Selected Articles (A full CV and selection of downloadable articles may be found on my web page http://home.uchicago.edu/~nirenberg/)
+A full CV and selection of downloadable articles may be found at http://home.uchicago.edu/~nirenberg/

-“Judentum und Islam in der europäischen Dialektik von Glaube und Vernunft: Anmerkungen zur Geschichtstheologie Papst Benedikts XVI.,” in Religionskontroversen im Verfassungsstaat, ed.
-Hans G. Kippenberg and Astrid Reuter (Verlag Vandenhoeck & Ruprecht, 2010), pp. 181-207.
+"Judentum und Islam in der europäischen Dialektik von Glaube und Vernunft: Anmerkungen zur Geschichtstheologie Papst Benedikts XVI."
+In Religionskontroversen im Verfassungsstaat.
+Edited by Hans G. Kippenberg and Astrid Reuter, 181-207.
+Göttingen: Verlag Vandenhoeck & Ruprecht, 2010.